 The Manchester BID is focused on success at all times, and there are four central themes to our work.
 These remain at our heart.
 The BID is:

 - Increasing footfall in ‘dip’ periods through a programme of public events in the heart of Manchester

 - Increasing standards through operational and security support to assist businesses and enhance the city centre trading environment

 - Increasing the profile of the city through promotional partnerships, marketing campaigns and ongoing positive PR

 - Increasing communication between the retail community, and acting as lobbying voice for retail with city authorities and stakeholders (including the council, policing and transport)

 The BID is financed by a levy made on the basis of rateable value, and was set up following a successful legal ballot.
 The company is managed by CityCo and the Chief Exec and staff are responsible to the BID board for the delivery of the Business Plan.

 The initiatives delivered are decided by a Board of retailers and city stakeholders, who meet quarterly.
 There is also an operating Finance Board and Events & Marketing Group.

-In December 2017 we will be asking BID partners to re-endorse our plan for a prosperous, safe and hugely successful heart of Manchester.
-Businesses will vote again to decide future priorities for a 2018-2023 term.
+In December 2017 we will be asking BID partners to re-endorse our plans for a hugely successful heart of Manchester.
+Businesses will vote again to renew the Manchester BID.